Mission

 CHF 120

-- 5 annual passes for membership of the Kunstverein Baselland (including free entry to all the above mentioned partner institutions)
+• 5 annual membership passes for the Kunstverein Baselland (including free entry to partner institutions)

 To Apply / Information